VCCS POLICY NO: 6.0.1.1

 For students enrolled in high school-based dual enrollment classes, the Reynolds Office of Enrollment Management and Student Success shall coordinate enforcement of college and high school student conduct policies and procedures with the appropriate high school officials.

-Procedures for Dual Enrollment Programs and Courses, 2-9
+Procedure for Reynolds Policy 2-09, Dual Enrollment Programs and Courses

 VCCS Policy 6.0.1.1, Dual Enrollment Student Admissions

-Reynolds Policy No. 1-15, Eligibility of Students with Disabilities to Receive Accommodations
+Reynolds Policy 1-15, Eligibility of Students with Disabilities to Receive Accommodations